• Home

 • Add more water or cornstarch as needed, until you get the desired consistency

 To play I Spy a Disney Princess with oobleck, place the laminated princess scene underneath a glass baking dish like shown above.
 Again we recommend a pyrex glass baking dish, or something similar.
-Add oobleck to your dash and make sure the Disney princess scene is completely covered.
+Add oobleck to your dish and make sure the Disney princess scene is completely covered.

 Using hands or baby spoons, let your kids play in the oobleck and move it around to search for the princesses.
 Our kids preferred to use their hands!
 When they found the princess they were searching for they added a blob of oobleck to the page to check the princess off the list.
 Oobleck is definitely messy, but clean up is easy.
 It washes right off, or if you let it dry you can just sweep it up.

-Download all of the free prints below!
 We hope your toddlers enjoy these sensory activity games.
 Follow us on instagram @thealohahut to see what activities free prints are coming up.
 And please tag us so we can see your toddler in action.

 Much love and aloha,